 I met some interesting people at the lounge.
 Their full-service Delta flight to Paris with no reasoning was canceled that evening and they ended up booking flights on Level.
 They had no idea Level was a low-cost airline or that it was flying a brand new route.
 We had one too many red-wines and didn’t even leave the lounge until 1 hour before the flight.

 Going through security was excessively long because all the other airlines fly out of this terminal (and there is no precheck) and it was 10:20 when I got the gate (B68).
-It was almost done boarding so I have no insight to add about the booking process but I assume it was acceptable.
+It was almost done boarding so I have no insight to add about the boarding process but I assume it was fine.

 We were all seated just before the estimated 10:40pm departure time.
 Because Newark is a consistent disaster, we were fore-warned that we could be taxiing for awhile.
 We ended up lifting off just before 11pm which I would consider a big win!